 Reports To: Military Crisis Lines Shift Supervisor

 Position Summary: This position answers calls on the Veteran’s Crisis Line and Military Helpline from active military members, veterans, and their families with care and compassion and within the scope of the military services program.
 This position also answers calls on Lines for Life’s other lines when the Military Services call volume is low.
-This position requires the ability to work five shifts a week and independently triage calls so that lines remain available for callers in escalated crisis.
+This position requires the ability to independently triage calls so that lines remain available for callers in escalated crisis.

 - Demonstrate the culture of Lines for Life by modeling behavior that supports the organization’s